jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## Getting a college degree
 I tried to become a medical doctor first.
 It took two years before I figured out that I wouldn't be a good one.
 By then, all of my pre-med requirements were completed, but a sunk cost is a sunk cost.
 A bit more thoughtfully, I changed my major to Computer Science.

-At the time CS students were required to choose a concentration, so I chose Computer Networking, where I discovered the unexpected joy of really digging into IETF RFCs [^1]. _Yes, joy or something close to it_, so naturally I implemented my own Internet Relay Chat client [^2] for fun, moderated a couple of IRC channels on EFnet [^3] in my spare time, and hung out with others there at the edge of a new and wild digital frontier.
+At the time CS students were required to choose a concentration, so I chose Computer Networking, where I discovered the unexpected joy of digging into IETF RFCs [^1] -- naturally I implemented my own Internet Relay Chat client [^2] for fun, moderated a couple of IRC channels on EFnet [^3] in my spare time, and hung out with others there at the edge of a new and wild digital frontier.
 Then the internet became important, so it seems to have worked out.

 When I wasn't tinkering with network protocols, I also worked part-time for a gruff, no-nonsense system administrator named Bruce Williams, who ran IT for the Computer Science department.
 I got to build Windows NT servers, make CAT5 cables, and tinker with real life computer networks.
-There was no doubt that I would be a network admin or sysadmin after graduating.
+There was no doubt in my mind that I would be a network admin or sysadmin after graduating.

 Whups!